alixdamman/memento/python/local_vs_global/local_vs_global.rst

 .. parsed-literal::

-    array_1:
-    sex    F    M
-         0.0  0.0

-    array_2:
-    country   be   fr   de
-             1.0  1.0  1.0

-    let's call 'my_function' and try to modify array_1 and array_2
+    let's call 'my_function' and try to modify array_1 and array_2:

     array_1 has not been modified:
     sex    F    M